Xilio Therapeutics Announces Inducement Grant Under Nasdaq Listing Rule 5635(C)(4)

 Date

 (MENAFN- GlobeNewsWire - Nasdaq) WALTHAM, Mass., Jan.
-10, 2025 (GLOBE NEWSWIRE) -- Xilio Therapeutics, Inc. (Nasdaq: XLO), a clinical-stage biotechnology company discovering and developing tumor-activated immuno-oncology therapies for people living with cancer, today announced that, effective January 1, 2025, the company granted a non-qualified stock option to purchase 375,000 shares of its common stock to Caroline Hensley, its newly hired Chief legal Officer, under Xilio Therapeutics' 2022 Inducement Stock Incentive Plan.
+17, 2025 (GLOBE NEWSWIRE) -- Xilio Therapeutics, Inc. (Nasdaq: XLO), a clinical-stage biotechnology company discovering and developing tumor-activated immuno-oncology therapies for people living with cancer, today announced that, effective January 1, 2025, the company granted a non-qualified stock option to purchase 60,000 shares of its common stock to one new employee under Xilio Therapeutics' 2022 Inducement Stock Incentive Plan.

 The stock option has an exercise price of $0.955 per share, which is equal to the closing price of the company's common stock on December 31, 2024.
 The stock option has a ten-year term and will vest as to 25% of the shares underlying the stock option on the first anniversary following commencement of employment, and the remaining 75% of the shares underlying the stock option will vest in 36 equal monthly installments thereafter, subject to continued service with the company or any of its subsidiaries through each applicable vesting date.